Guide written by:

 Spares and availability

-How easy it is to obtain replacement parts, O-rings and other caps and connectors will depend on the level of after-sales services offered, which in turn depends on the quality and reputation of the brand.
+How easy it is to obtain replacement parts, O-rings and other caps and connectors will depend on the services offered by the manufacturer which in turn depends on the quality and reputation of the brand.

-More often than not, only the best-known brandsoffer genuine after-sales care which allows users to make their purchase a sustainable one.
-On the other hand, the cost of having an entry-level pressure washer repaired by a professional is often off-putting or even prohibitive.
+More often than not, only the best-known brands offer a high-quality after-sales care which allows users to make their purchase a long-lasting one.
+At the other end of the scale, the cost of having an entry-level pressure washer repaired by a professional is sometimes more than the model is worth.

 Pressure washer brands – a comparison